 Everyone in a hotel lobby, elevator, or common area must stay 6 feet apart.

-- Indoor pools, hot tubs, and saunas
+Indoor hot tubs, steam rooms, and saunas must remain closed.

 Hotels must reserve at least 5% of rooms as a COVID isolation rooms, if they host guests who are COVID positive, are sick, or are close contacts.
 You cannot force a guest to leave if they are isolating or quarantining due to COVID-19.